There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 Let’s explore the top 6 frequently asked questions and answers about local SEO we encounter in our agency on a day-to-day basis with current and potential clients:

-1. What Is Local SEO & How Is It Different from Regular Website SEO?
+1. What Is Local SEO, & How Is It Different from Standard SEO?

 Most brands and business people today understand the basics of normal website SEO.